 For a partnership or sole proprietorship: A general partner or the proprietor, the delegate or designee of the aforementioned, or any other person who performs similar policy or decision-making functions for the business, or the chief executive officer, or the chief financial officer.

 For a federal government agency: Either a principal executive officer or ranking elected official.
-For the purposes of this part, a principal executive officer of a federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of the U.S. EPA).
+For the purposes of this article, a principal executive officer of a federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of the U.S. EPA).
 For the purposes of the Department of Defense Military Services, a principal executive officer includes a commanding officer of an installation, base, or tenant organization.

+“SAE J1667” means SAE Recommended Practice SAE J1667 “Snap-Acceleration Smoke Test Procedure for Heavy-Duty Powered Vehicles,” as issued February 1996, which is incorporated herein by reference.

 “Sleeper cab tractor” means a tractor with a berth designed for resting or sleeping at the back of the cab.

+“Smoke opacity test” means a test of a vehicle's emissions for smoke opacity level conducted using the procedures specified in SAE J1667 Recommended Practice: Snap Acceleration Smoke Test Procedure for Heavy-Duty Powered Vehicles.

 “Specialty vehicle” means one of the following:

 A vehicle with a GVWR greater than 33,000 lbs. and with a heavy front axle; or

 A vehicle with a GVWR greater than 33,000 lbs. that is not designed to carry cargo and is configured to perform work that can only be done while the vehicle is stationary and the auxiliary mechanism to perform that work is an integral part of the vehicle design.
-Examples include vehicles commonly known as vacuum trucks, digger derricks, and concrete pump trucks.
+Examples include vehicles commonly known as vacuum trucks, digger derricks, drilling rigs, and concrete pump trucks.

-“Standard rounding convention” means if the calculated value is not equal to a whole number, the value shall round up to the nearest whole number when the fractional part is equal to or greater than 0.5, and round down to the nearest whole number if less than 0.5.
+“Standard rounding convention” means if the calculated value is not equal to a whole number, the value shall round up to the nearest whole number when the fractional part is equal to or greater than 0.5, and round down to the nearest whole number if the fractional part is less than 0.5.

 “Subsidiary” means an entity controlled by another entity.